muxy/medkit-starter-vue/README.md

 Replace `7zxg...` with your actual Client ID.
 Do not put quotes around the id.

-You can now run your extension in a local development server by executing `npm run serve` or using the Vue UI.
+After executing an `npm install`, you can run your extension in a local development server by executing `npm run serve` or using the Vue UI.

 This will make the various components available at (the port number may be different on your machine):